evr9-aber/evr9-aber.github.io/_posts/2025-02-04-device-notes.md

 Due to their steady camera, function in average classroom, and my own personal experience using them, I am choosing to develop for a laptop.

 ### Language
 I have experience with Computer Vision already with Python (in particular OpenCV and Spyder).
-I have experience with websites with Python and C. I have worked on satellite images in Python and C.</br>
+I have experience with websites with Python and C. I have worked on satellite images in Python and C.<br/>
-Java is worth considering as I have experience working with Java for apps.</br>
+Java is worth considering as I have experience working with Java for apps.<br/>
-My moderator is most familiar with Python. </br>
+My moderator is most familiar with Python.<br/>

 #### Conclusion
 Python is the obvious choice due to my ease of access for Computer Vision resources for Python as the module's workshop (CS34110) was conducted in it, and my moderator is familiar with it.
 Also due to my previous experience while working in my Industrial Year working with satellite images in Python.